Nauvoo, Illinois: History

-The area of Nauvoo was first called Quashquema, named in honor of the Native American chief who headed a Sauk and Fox settlement numbering nearly 500 lodges.
-By 1827, white settlers had built cabins in the area.
-By 1829 this area of Hancock County had grown sufficiently so that a post office was needed and in 1832 the town, by then called Venus, was one of the contenders for the new county's seat.
+The area of Nauvoo was first called Quashquame, named in honor of the Native American chief who headed a Sauk and Meskwaki settlement numbering nearly 500 lodges.
+By 1827, white settlers had built cabins in the area, and by 1829, it was sufficiently settled to warrant a post office.
+In 1832, the town, by then called Venus, was one of the contenders for the new county seat.
 However, the honor was awarded to a nearby city, Carthage.
-In 1834 the name Venus was changed to Commerce because the settlers felt the new name better suited their plans.
+In 1834, the name Venus was changed to Commerce.

+In late 1838, Apostle Brigham Young counseled Israel Barlow and 32 other Latter-day Saints to leave Far West, Missouri, to search for a place for more than 12,000 homeless Saints to find refuge.
+While journeying in exile, Barlow would separate from the group and eventually make the acquaintance of Dr. Isaac Galland, the owner of land near Montrose, Iowa, and Commerce, Illinois.
+After hearing of the dire plight of the Saints, Galland offered Barlow to sell the Saints the properties on good terms, an offer that Barlow relayed to Church leaders.
+The Church purchased the property from Galland in 1839 and the dispersed Saints once again began to gather together, particularly along the Mississippi River at Commerce.

-In late 1839, arriving Latter Day Saints bought the small town and in April 1840 it was renamed Nauvoo by Joseph Smith, who led the Latter Day Saints to Nauvoo to escape conflict with the state government in Missouri.
+In April 1840 Commerce was renamed Nauvoo by Joseph Smith, who led the Latter-day Saints there to escape conflict with the state government in Missouri.
 The name Nauvoo is derived from the traditional Hebrew language with an anglicized spelling.
-The word comes from Isaiah 52:7, "How beautiful upon the mountains..."
+The word comes from Isaiah 52:7, "How beautiful (נָּאווּ, nâwû) upon the mountains..."
 By 1844 "Nauvoo's population had swollen to 12,000, rivaling the size of Chicago" at the time.

-After Joseph Smith's death in 1844, continued violence from surrounding non-LDS members forced most Latter-Day Saints to leave Nauvoo.
+John C. Bennett, Smith's Assistant President and first commander of the Nauvoo Legion, was elected mayor of Nauvoo in 1841.
+He was replaced by Smith himself in 1842.
+After Smith's death two years later, continued violence from surrounding non-LDS members forced most Latter-day Saints to leave Nauvoo.
 Most of these followers, led by Brigham Young, emigrated to the Great Salt Lake Valley.

 In 1849, Icarians moved to the Nauvoo area to implement a utopian socialist commune based on the ideals of French philosopher Étienne Cabet.
-The colony had nearly 500 members at its peak, but Cabet's death in 1856 led some members to leave this parent colony.
+The colony had nearly 500 members at its peak, but the community disbanded in 1856.
+Cabet and 175 followers relocated to St. Louis in Nov.
+1856, and Cabet died two days later.

 After the departure of the Icarians, Nauvoo became the largest German-speaking community in Illinois and remained so for fifty years.
-German was spoken widely in town and in the Catholic, Lutheran, Presbyterian and Methodist churches.
-During the Germanic era, wine-making and fruit production thrived in Nauvoo.
-Notable residents from this era include the Swiss memoirist Heinrich Lienhard.
-During World War I, most of Nauvoo's native-German speaking residents stopped using German in public, and the use of German entirely faded away by the Second World War.
+German was spoken widely in town and in the Catholic, Lutheran, Presbyterian, and Methodist churches.
+During this period, wine-making and fruit production thrived in Nauvoo.
+Notable residents from this era included the Swiss memoirist Heinrich Lienhard.
+During World War I, most of Nauvoo's native-German speaking residents stopped using German in public, and the use of German had entirely faded away by World War II.

-In the early and mid 20th century Nauvoo was primarily a Roman Catholic town.
-Today, a plurality of the population is Methodist or another Christian faith.